 The Big Bend campground has a limited number of sites and campers must lug all their gear 10 km up the Main Track to get there.

 Booking National Park Campsites can be a bit of a process.
-Search for 'Carnarvon Gorge Camping Area' on the QPWS booking page and follow your nose.
+Search for 'Carnarvon Gorge Camping Area' on the QPWS booking page and follow your index finger.

 Bandana Station have opened Sandstone Park - 41 enormous drive-thru sites with amazing views suitable for self-sufficient travellers.
 There is a dump point, a few portaloos, and non-potable water available and the rest is up to you.

-At $23 per night for one guest, $28 per night for two guests, and $12 per night for adults after the first two, it's the best value outside the National Park camp grounds, and, unlike anywhere else, you can bring pets and have your own campfire at every site.
+At $35 per night for two guests, and $15 per night for adults after the first two, it's the best value outside the National Park camp grounds, and, unlike anywhere else, you can bring pets and have your own campfire at every site (regional fire alert status permitting).

 It has a wide range of accommodation options, from camp sites to self-contained units.
 The property is the only accommodation at the Gorge open all year, apart from the Big Bend camping area (which is 10 km up the walking track).